ethereum/hive/docs/clients.md

 See the [go-ethereum client definition][geth-docker] for an example of a client Dockerfile.

-### version.txt

-Client Dockerfiles are expected to generate a `/version.txt` file during build.
-Hive reads this file after building the container and attaches version information to the output of all test suites in which the client is launched.

 ### hive.yaml

-Hive reads additional metadata from `hive.yaml` file in the client directory (next to the Dockerfile).
+Hive reads additional metadata from the `hive.yaml` file in the client directory (next to the Dockerfile).
 Currently, the only purpose of this file is specifying the client's role
 list:

     roles: